UWNetworksLab/uProxy-p2p/README.md

 * `open build/dev/uproxy/ios/platforms/ios/uProxy.xcodeproj/`
 * When prompted with the question "Convert to Latest Swift Syntax?" choose "Cancel"

-Because we use cordova-plugin-iosrtc to implement the WebRTC protocol, there are a few Build Settings you need to update when you run uProxy from Xcode:
+  Because we use cordova-plugin-iosrtc to implement the WebRTC protocol, there are a few Build Settings you need to update when running uProxy from Xcode:
 * Within the project Build Settings set "Enable Bitcode" to "No"
 * Within the project Build Settings set "Objective-C Bridging Header" to "uProxy/Plugins/cordova-plugin-iosrtc/cordova-plugin-iosrtc-Bridging-Header.h"
 * Within the project Build Settings add an entry to the "Runpath Search Paths" setting with value "@executable_path/Frameworks"